Adanech Abebe: Mayor of Addis Ababa

 Adanech is the first woman in the mayor position of Addis Ababa since 1910.
 Adanech was known for corruption fighting by undertaking significant reforms in Ethiopia, and involved in mobilizing resource to support the government against the rebel TPLF amidst the Tigray War.
 In November 2021, Adanech visited injured ENDF soldiers at Armed Forces Comprehensive Specialized Hospital in Bishoftu.
 She donated 15 million birr of medical equipment and other clothes to the military in the course of "law enforcement operation".
 In October 2021, Adanech visited a cluster wheat farm in Hitosa District in Arsi along with other government officials.
 At the event, she highlighted to ensure food security and witnessing 680 hectares of land covered with food crop in the current harvest season.
 Adanech also expressed anti-American stance on the intervention of the war; during March 2021 pro-government rally, she supported the government by underlying "America and its associates, without understanding the ways of the TPLF forces ways and disastrous acts, they are interfering in our domestic affairs by imposing travel sanctions and prerequisites which can by no means be accepted".

 Personal life

 Although Adanech never shared her personal life via public media, she revealed her husband Teshome Abebe on a Seifu on EBS talk show episode.
 Adanech also told she has two children, a boy, and a girl.
-She also thanked Teshome for being a "caring and supportive person" in the family and helping to complete her education.